 Categories: Dead Key FOBS

-Open a Jaguar or Land Rover with a Dead Key Fob
+Open a Jaguar with a Dead Key Fob

-How to Open a Jaguar or Land Rover with a Dead Key Fob
+How to Open a Jaguar with a Dead Key Fob

 Retrieving the mechanical key

-Jaguar and Land Rover use four versions of Smart Keys fobs.
+Jaguar uses four versions of Smart Keys fobs.
 For the first one, press and hold the release button while pulling the key blade from the Smart Key (remote control or ‘clicker’) body.
 The release button must be pressed as well to return the key blade.

 For the second, press and hold the release button on the side of the fob, while lifting the emergency (mechanical) key blade cover from the Smart Key body.
 Extract the emergency key blade and unfold.
 On some models, the lock cylinder (keyhole) at the back of the door handle will be visible.
 If so, use the key blade to unlock the door.

-The third version, used by both Jaguar and Land Rover, hides the mechanical or emergency key beneath a chrome cover on one side of the fob.
+The third version hides the mechanical or emergency key beneath a chrome cover on one side of the fob.
 Slide the side cover towards the top of the fob as shown to release and remove it.
 The mechanical key can then be slipped out the same way and unfolded.

-Note that we have seen fobs from Land Rover that are missing their fold out keys!
+Note that we have seen fobs of this type from Land Rover that were missing their fold out keys!
 If you run into this, you will, unfortunately, need to get in touch with your dealer as soon as possible.

 The newest version of the fob is thankfully a simple side button press (arrow, right) and a pull.
 The mechanical key is the key ring end of the fob.
 We have seen two instances of mechanical keys missing from key fobs in the previous styles.
 This will not be an issue with the newest fob.